keesing-technologies/iOSSdk/README.md

             completeJsonPayload:String)
         {

-            // you can perform the upload of the payload to the JenID Solutions GmbH server here or in another UIViewController
+            // you can perform the upload of the payload to the verification server here or in another UIViewController }
-        }

         override open func doAfterFail(